 We’re always excited to find technological innovations that are dedicated to helping improve the online customer experience.
 The means placing efficiency and user-optimisation at the heart of their capabilities.

 It seems that now more than ever, PWAs are offering the type of customer engagement that people are looking for on the mobile web.

-PWAs are not just expected to bring a better mobile experience, they’re also intended to offer far better financial gains for businesses than the native app currently does – so, let’s see if they’re worth the song and dance…
+PWAs are not just expected to bring better mobile experience, they’re also intended to offer far better financial gains for businesses than the native app currently does.
+So, let’s see if they’re worth the song and dance…

 Magento partnering with Google puts web interaction back on the map!
-Magento is one of the most widely adopted eCommerce platforms and Google the most popular search engine, so by bringing PWAs into the Magento platform, they’re seriously poised to become the new norm for forward-thinking eCommerce brands.
+As you probably already know, Magento is one of the most widely adopted eCommerce platforms and Google the most popular search engine.
+As a result, by bringing PWAs into the Magento platform, they’re seriously poised to become the new norm for forward-thinking eCommerce brands.

 Mark Lavelle, CEO of Magento, stated:

 “We see PWAs as a natural evolution of the mobile web, and by working with industry leaders such as Google to develop PWAs, we plan to keep merchants ahead of the curve.”

 Productivity and cost benefits for eCommerce stores could be huge—instead of maintaining separate native app and web properties, a single Progressive Web App could be a new reality!
 This really could be the wonderful web experience we’ve all been waiting for.

 Progressive Web Apps (catchy, right?) really are the best of both, coming together to combine the best bits of mobile and web functionality!
 By doing this, PWAs offer the same glossy experience you would expect from a native app, but with the ease and convenience of a web browser.

 They’re lightning quick and don’t need to be installed or upgraded.
 Once added to a smartphone home screen, they download extra abilities silently in the background.
 This works because PWAs are technically just standard web pages that ‘live’ on a user’s home screen!